anyscale/templates/templates/e2e-dspy-workflow/README.md

 ```

 In order to run this notebook, you need to have the following environment variables set:
+# TODO: move the brackets thing to comment and remove this (we alrady set it)
 - HF_HOME=/mnt/local_storage/huggingface (By default, the cache directory used by HuggingFace is in the home directory -`/home/ray` in this workspace.
 We'll use `/mnt/local_storage` here for downloading large model weight files)
 - HF_TOKEN
 - (optional) WANDB_API_KEY